klebs6/klebs-general/hydro2/hydro2-3p/README.md

 ## License

-Distributed under the OGP License (see `ogp-license-text` crate for more details).
+Distributed under the OGPv1 License (see `ogp-license-text` crate for more details).